-Copies of the Commission's Standards are available on-line at http://www.neasc.org/cihe.htm Print copies may be ordered from the Commission on Institutions of Higher Education, 209 Burlington Road, Bedford, MA 01730.
-Single copies are free; the charge for multiple copies is \$5.00 per copy.
+Copies of the Commission's Standards are available on-line at http://cihe.neasc.org/ Print copies may be ordered from the Commission on Institutions of Higher Education, 3 Burlington Woods Drive, Suite 100, Burlington, MA 01803.
+Single copies are free; the charge for multiple copies is \$7.00 per copy.